Explore how your team can use Hiver.

 • Identify Critical Accounts: Determine which email accounts are the most critical for your personal and professional life.
 These could be your work email, primary personal email, or any accounts associated with high-priority projects or responsibilities.

-• Color-Coding or Labeling: Many email clients allow you to assign different colors or labels to each email account.
+• Color-Coding or Labeling: Many email clients allow you to assign different colors or gmail labels to each email account.
 Use this feature to visually differentiate between accounts quickly.
 For example, you might use red for work-related accounts and blue for personal accounts.

 • Set Default Send-From Account: Most email clients allow you to set a default “send-from” account.
 This means that when you compose an email, it will automatically use this account unless you manually choose another.
 Set your most frequently used or important account as the default.